-c.
+- c.
 VA understands that there may be insufficient data available to produce a creditable report.
 Appraisers are not required to accept a Desktop valuation order.
 In addition, the use of Assisted Appraisal Processing Program (AAPP) is not authorized for Desktop appraisals.
-When an appraiser believes the scope of work required to develop a credible report is not capable in a Desktop appraisal, the appraiser must contact the RLC to place the assignment on hold.

-8. Reconsideration of Value.
+When an appraiser believes the scope of work required to develop a credible report is not capable in a Desktop appraisal, the appraiser must contact the RLC to place the assignment on hold. - 8.
+Reconsideration of Value.
 In times of uncertainty, the housing market strengths may be less predictable to report.
 Appraisers will have comparable sales that took place prior to the President declaring a national emergency and active and pending sales can be less predictable.
 During this time, it is important to ensure that Veterans continue to be able to purchase a home.
-VA, the lender, and the appraiser will work together during this time to assist in the best possible outcome for the Veteran.
+VA, the lender, and the appraiser will work together during this time to assist in the best possible outcome for the Veteran. - a.

-a.
 Purchase Transactions.
-Reconsideration of Values (ROV) for purchase transactions will be restricted to no greater than 5 percent from the appraiser's opinion of value.
+Reconsideration of Values (ROV) for purchase transactions will be restricted to no greater than 7 percent from the appraiser's opinion of value or \$10,000 whichever is greater.
+An ROV may be requested when the value requested is greater than stated but the ROV amount must fall within the range of adjusted values in the sales grid of the appraisal or overwhelming evidence of appraisal error that impacts value.
 The same criteria is required as outlined in VA Pamphlet 26-7, Chapter 10 Appraisal Process (NEW), Section 22.
-In addition, a field review by VA Regional Loan Center (RLC) staff will not be a completed in conjunction with the ROV request.
+In addition, a field review by VA RLC staff will not be a completed in conjunction with the ROV request. - b.

-b.
 Cash-Out Refinance Transactions.
-VA will suspend ROV requests for cash-out refinance loans until further notice.
+VA will suspend ROV requests for cash-out refinance loans until further notice. - c.

-c.
 Liquidation Transactions.
-VA will suspend ROV requests for liquidation loans until further notice.

-9. Memorandum of Values.
+VA will suspend ROV requests for liquidation loans until further notice. - 9.
+Memorandum of Values.
 In extreme cases when an appraiser is not available to complete an appraisal assignment for a purchase, VA has the authority and ability to issue a Memorandum of Value (MOV).
-This will be completed on a case-by-case basis.

-10. Renovation and Repair Loans.
-Appraisers are to suspend any renovation and repair assignments until further notice.

-11. Repair Inspections.
+This will be completed on a case-by-case basis. - 10.
+Alteration and Repair Loans.
+Appraisers are to suspend any alteration and repair assignments until further notice. - 11.
+Repair Inspections.
 Due to the lack of verification of completion by the appraiser or inspector that repair items have been completed, lenders have one of the two following options to supply to VA.

-a.
+This section applies to any and all loans regardless of the loan application date. - a.
 Lenders have the authority and are encouraged to certify repairs, especially repairs performed by licensed personnel, instead of an appraiser certification as outlined in the VA Pamphlet 26-7, Chapter 10 Appraisal Process (NEW), Section 23, Topic b.
-Repair certifications which may involve lead-based paint must still be completed by a fee appraiser;

-however, the lender can escrow for future inspection and costs with a third-party.
+Repair certifications which may involve lead-based paint must still be completed by a fee appraiser; however, the lender can escrow for future inspection and costs with a third-party.
 Lenders may hold funds in escrow for repairs to be completed after closing.

+April 10, 2020 Circular 26-20-13